-Steps for injecting with an insulin pen [2, 13]:
+Steps for injecting with an insulin pen:2,12

-- Always follow the manufacturer's instructions to ensure the correct technique. - 2.
+- 1. Always follow the manufacturer's instructions to ensure the correct technique. - 2.
 Fit a new needle to the top of the pen. - 3.
-Resuspend cloudy insulin if applicable by gently rolling and tipping.
-Confirm visually that the resuspended insulin is sufficiently mixed.
-Avoid vigorous shaking as this produces air bubbles that may affect accurate dosing. - 'Prime' the pen to ensure it is working correctly and there are no air bubbles and that pen needle is correctly secured. - 5.
+Resuspend cloudy insulin if applicable. - 4.
+'Prime' the pen to ensure it is working correctly and there are no air bubbles. - 5.
 Dial up the required dose of insulin. - 6.
-Insert the needle and push down the plunger along the axis of the pen to administer the insulin dose. - Leave the pen needle in situ after injecting the medicine for 10 seconds (or as per the manufacturer's instructions) to allow the medicine to fully inject.
+Insert the needle and push down the plunger to administer the insulin dose. - 7.
+Leave the pen needle in situ after injecting the medicine for 10 seconds (or as per the manufacturer's instructions) to allow the medicine to fully inject.
 Counting past 10 seconds may be needed for higher doses. - 8.
 Remove the pen needle and discard safely.
 Replace cap on the pen.